-17 Biggest AI Controversies of 2025 | Latest Edition
+37 Biggest AI Controversies of 2025-2026 | The Latest Edition

-Artificial intelligence promised us flying cars and smart assistants, but 2025 delivered scandals straight out of a Black Mirror script instead.
+Artificial intelligence promised us flying cars and smart assistants, but 2025 and 2026 delivered scandals straight out of a Black Mirror script instead.
 From politicians pushing deepfakes to banks rehiring humans after botched AI rollouts, the year has been less “Age of Enlightenment” and more “Age of Embarrassment.”
-Buckle up, these 2025 AI controversies prove that when it comes to AI, reality is stranger (and messier) than fiction.
+Buckle up, these AI controversies prove that when it comes to AI, reality is stranger (and messier) than fiction.

 Here are the eye-opening roundup of the AI controversies that we must be aware of.